rjrodger/startupdeathclock/README.md

 This systems consists of four services:

    * doc-srv: JSON document store
-   * hist-srv: History story to record document updates over time
+   * hist-srv: history story to record document updates over time
    * real-srv: live business statistics on usage of the website
    * index: the web server